Bylaws

 Section 2.
 Term of Officers.

-The term of officers is for a total of three years with a Secretary-Treasurer elected each year.
-Progression is from Secretary-Treasurer to Vice Chair (in second year) to Chair (in third year).
+The term of officers is for a total of three years with a Secretary elected each year.
+Progression is from Secretary to Vice Chair (in second year) to Chair (in third year).
+The Treasurer may remain the same depending on the University where Partnership funds are housed.

 Section 3.
 Nomination for Office.

-Candidates for the office of Secretary-Treasurer shall be nominated or recruited from active members of WERA 1008, Appendix E. If only one person is willing to run, that candidate may run uncontested.
+Candidates for the office of Secretary shall be nominated or recruited from active members of WERA 1008, Appendix E. If only one person is willing to run, that candidate may run uncontested.

-Election of the Secretary-Treasurer shall be held at the annual meeting.
+Election of the Secretary shall be held at the annual meeting.
 The candidate receiving the highest number of votes from voting delegates shall be declared the winner.
+The nominee may be elected in non-abstention if the EC has communication clearly identifying their willingness to fulfill the role.

 Section 5.
 Vacancies in Office.

-Vacancies in any unexpired term of office shall be filled by remaining officers moving up in appointment to fill the vacancy.
-The Secretary-Treasurer position will then be filled from among the eligible voting delegates by appointment of the Executive Committee with input of Steering Committee.
+Vacancies in any unexpired term of office shall be filled by remaining officers moving up in appointments to fill the vacancy.
+The Secretary position will then be filled from among the eligible voting delegates by appointment of the Executive Committee with input of Steering Committee.

 Section 6.
 Balance of Representation.